tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Payment-request.md

 ## Sharing the Payment request
 After you have configured and generated the Payment request, a confirmation page appears where you can perform the following actions:

-  * **_Share on social media with a link_**: using this option, you can copy the recently generated link, post an update on Facebook, publishing a tweet on Twitter or send it to several email addresses.
+  * **_Share on social media with a link_**: using this option, you can copy the recently generated link, post an update on Facebook, publishing a tweet on Twitter or send it to several e-mail addresses.

   ![PrintScreen](/assets/PaymentRequest/PaymentRequest_06.png)